AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <br>

 ## Opening caveats
 There are many ways to process amplicon data.
 Some of the most widely used tools/pipelines include [mothur](https://www.mothur.org/){:target="_blank"}, [usearch](https://drive5.com/usearch/){:target="_blank"}, [vsearch](https://github.com/torognes/vsearch){:target="_blank"}, [Minimum Entropy Decomposition](http://merenlab.org/2014/11/04/med/){:target="_blank"}, [DADA2](https://benjjneb.github.io/dada2/index.html){:target="_blank"}, and [qiime2](https://qiime2.org/){:target="_blank"} (which employs other tools within it).
-If you are looking solely at a broad level, you will likely get very similar results regardless of which tool you use so long as you make similar decisions when processing your sequences (e.g. decisions about things like minimum abundance filtering), so don't get too lost in the weeds of trying to find the "best" tool for processing amplicon data.
-That said, there is a movement in the community away from the traditional OTU approach and on to single-nucleotide-resolving methods that generate what are called ASVs (amplicon sequence variants).
-And the reasoning for this is pretty sound, as recently laid out very nicely by [Callahan et al. here](https://www.nature.com/articles/ismej2017119){:target="_blank"}, but the intricacies of the differences may seem a little nebulous at first if you're not used to thinking about these things yet. **If you are new to this, know that most of the experts on these things would absolutely recommend using a method that resolves ASVs over a more traditional OTU approach (like 97% or 99% OTU clustering).** It may be the case that you'd like a broader level of resolution than what initial ASVs will give, but it is still best to first generate ASVs and then you can always "back out" your resolution with clustering at some threshold or binning sequences by taxonomy or whatever.
+If you are looking solely at a broad level, you will likely get very similar results regardless of which tool you use so long as you make similar decisions when processing your sequences (e.g. decisions about things like minimum abundance filtering), so don't get too lost in the weeds of trying to find the "best" tool for processing amplicon data. **That said, there is a movement in the community away from the traditional OTU approach and on to single-nucleotide-resolving methods that generate what are called ASVs (amplicon sequence variants).** And the reasoning for this is pretty sound, as recently laid out very nicely by [Callahan et al. here](https://www.nature.com/articles/ismej2017119){:target="_blank"}, but the intricacies of the differences may seem a little nebulous at first if you're not used to thinking about these things yet. **If you are new to this, know that most of the experts on these things would absolutely recommend using a newer method that resolves ASVs (enables single-nucleotide resolution) over a more traditional OTU approach (like 97% or 99% OTU clustering).** It may be the case that you'd like a broader level of resolution than what initial ASVs will give, but it is still best to first generate ASVs and then you can always "back out" your resolution with clustering at some threshold or binning sequences by taxonomy or whatever.
 This is because the underlying unit, the inferred ASV, is most often more biologically meaningful and a more useful unit beyond the current dataset than the units produced by traditional OTU clustering methods.

 Keep in mind here that as with everything on this site, none of this is meant to be authoritative.
 This is simply one example of one workflow.
 When working with your own data you should of course never follow any pipeline blindly, and pay attention to differences in your data vs the tutorial dataset you are using.
 These differences can often require changes to parameters that can be important.
 <br>